rlowden22/decision-tree-analysis/README.md

 Decision Trees solve the problem of classification and regression by creating a model that makes decisions based on feature values.
 For classification problems, they predict categorical labels, such as determining whether a mushroom is edible or poisonous based on its attributes (e.g., color, size, odor). [^3] In regression problems, Decision Trees predict continuous values, like estimating house prices based on features such as size and location [^4].
 The algorithm recursively splits data at each node based on the most informative features, using criteria like Gini Impurity or Information Gain [^5].
 One of the key advantages of Decision Trees is their interpretability, as the structure of the tree allows us to trace the path of decisions leading to a final prediction.
 This makes them a valuable tool in a wide range of real-world applications, including medical diagnosis, credit scoring, and customer segmentation [^6].

 In this report.
 I will provide both theoretical and empirical analysis.
 First I will provide time and space complexities to understand its efficiency and scalability.
 Then I will proceed with an empirical analysis, where we apply the CART Decision Tree algorithm to a mushroom classification dataset, evaluating its performance and visualizing key results.
 The paper will also cover the application of Decision Trees in real-world contexts, such as a discussion on the algorithms use in modern scienfitic research demonstrating the practical value across various fields.
-Lastly, we will detail the implementation process, highlighting the challenges faced during this learning process and discussing the decisions made throughout.
+Lastly, I will detail the implementation process, highlighting the challenges faced during this learning process and discussing the decisions made throughout.
 The conclusion will summarize key findings and suggest potential improvements or future research directions.

-Desicion Trees have preferences for small trees, which is consistent with the priniciple of parsimony in Occam's Razor. "entities should not be multplied beyond nessessity."
-This implies decision trees should only add complexity if neccessary because the simpliest explanation is often the best.
-To reduce the complexity, pruning is typically used which is when branches are removed that split features of low importance.
-A group of decision trees called a random forest is often used to maintain accuracy, but here we will focus on the individual decision tree. [^1]

 ### Algorithm Development